On direct images of twisted pluricanonical sheaves on normal varieties: Index of Singularities

 \example(Generalized affine cones) Let $X$ be a smooth projective variety of dimension $d$ and $L$ an ample line bundle on $X$ such that $K_X$ and $L$ are linearly independent in $NS(X)_{\mathbb{Q}}$.
 Consider the section ring

-Then the affine cone $V=\spec R(X, L)$ is a normal algebraic variety (in case $L$ is very ample, it is the normalization of the classical affine cone associated by the embedding determined by $|L|$).
-By our assumption, $V$ is not $\mathbb{Q}$-Gorenstein.
+Then the affine cone $V=\spec R(X, L)$ is a normal algebraic variety.
+In case $L$ is very ample, it is the normalization of the classical affine cone associated to the embedding by $|L|$.
+By our assumption, $V$ is not $\mathbb{Q}$-Gorenstein, cf. \cite[Prop.
+3.14]{Kollar13}.

 We have a birational morphism

 with the exceptional divisor $E\iso X$.
 Since $V'$ is the total space of $L^{-1}$, $V'$ is smooth.